IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </igx-date-range-picker>
 ```

-When the Date Range Picker has two separate inputs, for start and end dates, it doesn't expose a calendar icon by default.
+When a Date Range Picker has two separate inputs for start and end dates, it doesn't expose a calendar icon by default.
 The [`IgxPickerToggleComponent`]({environment:angularApiUrl}/classes/igxpickertogglecomponent.html) should be manually added as a child of the [`IgxDateRangeStartComponent`]({environment:angularApiUrl}/classes/igxdaterangestartcomponent.html) or [`IgxDateRangeEndComponent`]({environment:angularApiUrl}/classes/igxdaterangeendcomponent.html) like so:

 ```html
 <igx-date-range-picker>